justbouton/HW-MySQL-bamazon/README.md

 ### **Technologies:** Node.js & MySQL

-**Overview:** This app is an e-store with list of availble items.
-You will be able to add and subtract items from the store, create tables, show * from product id, description, quanity and price.
-In addition the customer will be able to add items to their cart, see a subtotal, check out, if low stock, display insufficient quantity.
+**Overview:** This app is a mock e-store.
+Upon start you are prompted to SHOP or EXIT.
+In SHOP you are able to see items for sale, select an item plus quanity for purchase then confirm purchase.
+Once a purchase is complete the bAmazonDB MySQL database is updated to reflect changes.
+If low stock, insufficient quantity is displayed even before purchase confirmation.